Self-confessed Chinese spy spills secrets in Australia

 He said he currently was living in Sydney with his wife and infant son on a tourist visa and had requested political asylum.

-Australia’s Home Affairs Department told The Associated Press it does not comment on individual cases.
+Australia’s Home Affairs Department told The Associated Press that it does not comment on individual cases.

 “The purpose of protection visas is to safeguard people who cannot return to their home country due to a well-founded fear of persecution or risk of harm,” a spokesperson said.
 “Each case is assessed on its merits.”